 The Animal Care Trust supports the RVC hospitals that treat and care for over 30,000 animal patients a year by providing funds for new equipment and enhanced facilities.
 Funds are also raised for other animal care projects, such as the blood transfusion programme, where dog and cat blood donations save the lives of hundreds of critically-ill animals every year.

-The RVC Animal Care Trust supports clinicians and scientists of the future, invests in the development and application of scientific research, funds pioneering work in animal and human health, and assists research projects carried out by undergraduate and postgraduate students.
+The Animal Care Trust supports clinicians and scientists of the future, invests in the development and application of scientific research, funds pioneering work in animal and human health, and assists research projects carried out by RVC researchers and undergraduate and postgraduate students.

 Find out more about the areas we support:

 “My precious boy Louis, ‘the camp cavalier’ was obsessed with pink tennis balls.
 He was 8 years old when he received life-saving surgery at the QMH.
 Louis was in end stage CHF from MVD, a hereditary disease within the breed.
 Louis had only one choice to survive and that was to have MVD surgery to correct his mitral valve.
 We were aware of the risk that Louis may not make the surgery but felt we were going to lose him shortly without it.”
 Emma Bennett, owner.